MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

 Here we briefly describe how the entire process could look for the pattern *Half Done Is Enough*.
-The characteristics for this pattern comprise the parallel emergence of three sub-patterns that are strongly correlated (however over time this correlation is non-linear).
+The characteristics for this pattern comprise the parallel emergence of three sub-patterns that are strongly temporally correlated (however over time this correlation is non-linear, i.e., a linear increase for some sub-pattern is not necessarily accompanied by a linear change of another sub-pattern).

 Given some window that delimits a range of commits and their maintenance activities and also contains the pattern, the expectation is the